SamuelHoltby/ChatGPTHelpers/research-prompt.md

 > Where the tag [SUBJECT] appears, think of this as referring to _________:
 >
 > Provide a thorough overview of [SUBJECT] by addressing the following aspects.
+Response with the questions and answers clearly formatted for readability.
 >
 > 1. **Introduction**: Briefly describe [SUBJECT] and its significance in the context of the field it belongs to.
 >